-The Gurkhas soldiers are considered as one of the most fearsome, courageous, and bravest warriors on the planet.
-They are the nightmare of every intruder, terrorists who glare our borders with a wrong intention.
-They are one of the most feared soldiers in the world, who have won the respects of even their enemies.
+The British Gurkhas are considered one of the most fearsome, courageous, and bravest warriors.
+They are the nightmare of every intruder, terrorists who glare at our borders with the wrong intention.
+They are one of the most feared soldiers in the world, who have won even their enemies’ respect.
 They are part of the British Army, the Brigade of Gurkhas.

-Once Napoleon said, “If I had an army of Gurkhas with me, then I would conquer the whole world”.
-So impressed with the fighting skills and valor, the Gurkhas are always the cutting edge of our Armed forces.
+Once Napoleon said, “If I had an army of Gurkhas with me, then I would conquer the whole world.”
+The Gurkhas are always the cutting edge of our Armed forces, so impressed with the fighting skills and valor.
 Here is a list of 11 interesting facts about Gurkhas:

-By growing up in the hills of Nepal, the Gurkhas body is on a different level than ours.
-An example is, in Britain, there is an annual race across the South Downs called the Trailwalker 100km.
+By growing up in Nepal’s hills, the Gurkhas body is on a different level than ours.
+An example is that there is an annual race across the South Downs called the Trailwalker 100km in Britain.
 The fastest a British team can hope to complete it in is around 12 or 13 hours, while the Gurkhas can do it in 8 and a half hours… Guess who’s winning each year?

 Every Gurkha soldier has given a special knife – Kukri/Khukuri.
-Some of the hardest earned Gurkha Victoria Crosses (of which there are many!) could not have been won without the aid of the trusty Khukuri.
-One thing’s for sure, you don’t want to be the enemy when the Khukuris are out of their sheaths!
+Some of the hardest earned Gurkha Victoria Crosses (of which there are many!) could not have been won without the trusty Khukuri’s aid.
+One thing’s for sure; you don’t want to be the enemy when the Khukuris are out of their sheaths!

 As well as being fearsome fighters, Gurkhas are also incredible hosts.
 They really are desperate to make sure that you never, ever go without.
-It would be unusual for a British Gurkha Officer – who is also known as a Saheb – or another guest of the Nepalese soldiers to ever get to the bottom of their glass before it is refilled.
+It would be unusual for a British Gurkha Officer – who is also known as a Saheb – or another guest of the Nepalese soldiers to ever get to the bottom of their glass before refilling.

-As Gurkhas are usually Hindu, or Buddhist, or occasionally both, religion is very important.
+As Gurkhas are usually Hindu, or Buddhist, or occasionally both, religion is essential.
 And, part of that religiosity is the sacrificing of animals.

 Queen’s Gurkha Orderly Officers

-There are two Gurkha officers who directly attend official state and key events with the Queen.
+Two Gurkha officers directly attend official state and key events with the Queen.
 They are called the Queen’s Gurkha Orderly Officers, and they’ve been present at all state affairs since the Gurkha’s introduction during Queen Victoria’s reign.
 They are appointed as Members of the Royal Victorian Order.

 Not only infantry